 However, the Taiwan Pass is confusing.
 There are two main versions – Taiwan Railways (TRA) and High Speed Rail (HSR) – and each one has its own choices, rules, and limitations.

-Figuring out how much money these passes can save you is quite the process, but I’ll guide you through it.
+Figuring out how much money these passes can save you is quite the process, but I’ll guide you through it, with examples of the passing saving and losing money.

 Taiwan Pass Key Info

-• The Taiwan Pass – Taiwan Railways Edition (buy here) includes unlimited train rides for 3-5 consecutive days, one MRT pass (Airport MRT return ticket or 2-day MRT pass for Taipei, Taichung, or Kaohsiung), and one Taiwan Tourism Shuttle Bus (Sun Moon Lake, Alishan, Kenting, etc) OR Alishan Forest Railway one-way ticket (Chiayi to Alishan (with one-hour stopover in Fenqihu and park entrance fee) OR Alishan to Chiayi (no Fenqihu stopover, no park entrance fee).
+- The Taiwan Pass – Taiwan Railways Edition (buy here) includes unlimited train rides for 3 consecutive days, one MRT pass (Airport MRT return ticket or 2-day MRT pass for Taipei, Taichung, or Kaohsiung), and your choice of ONE of the following: Taiwan Tourism Shuttle Bus (Sun Moon Lake, Alishan, Kenting, etc), Alishan Forest Railway one-way ticket, Uber voucher, or scooter voucher.

-Please note, if you are interested in this pass only for the Alishan Forest Railway ticket, you can get the early tickets without buying this pass.
+Please note, if you are interested in this pass mainly for the advance Alishan Forest Railway ticket, you can get the early tickets without buying this pass.
 See my Alishan Forest Railway guide for the details.

 Comparison to Other Passes